-The property is bounded by Stevens Creek Boulevard to the north, South Foothill Boulvard to the east.
-Camino Vista Drive to the west and resdiential singlefamily homes to the south.
-Other surrounding land include uses an office development and a town home development across Stevens Creek Boulevard to the north, a Veterinary Clinic and single family uses to the north east, a gas station and single family residential uses across S.
+The property is bounded by Stevens Creek Boulevard to the north, South Foothill Boulvard to the east, Camino Vista Drive to the west and resdiential singlefamily homes to the south.
+Other surrounding land uses include an office development and a town home development across Stevens Creek Boulevard to the north, a Veterinary Clinic and single family uses to the north east, a gas station and single family residential uses across S. Foothill Boulevard to the east, and single family homes and the Monta Vista Fire Station across Camino Vista Drive to the west (see Figure 1).